A clear guide to the science, safety, and research behind biomagnetism therapy. Learn key facts, safety notes, and what to consider before trying it.

 How to Find Legitimate Biomagnetism Practitioners

-Check for proper certification (Biomagnetism and Beyond Level I and II or equivalent)
+Check for proper certification (Biomagnetism and Beyond Level I and II or equivalent).

-Look for transparent pricing and realistic expectations
+Look for transparent pricing and realistic expectations (no "guarantees for everyone").

 Setting Realistic Expectations